 Inventory Turns = Cost of Goods Sold / Avg.
 Inventory

-We’ve covered seven universal KPIs for manufacturing, only eight to go.
+We’ve covered seven universal KPIs for manufacturing.
 In this section, we’ll introduce three manufacturing KPIs that will help you gauge the efficiency of your operations.

 8. Overall equipment effectiveness (OEE)

 Overall equipment effectiveness (OEE) measures the efficiency of all operations.
-This manufacturing KPI is another must-have if you want to be sure that your machines are productive.
+This manufacturing KPI is another must-have if you want to ensure your machines are productive.
 The higher your OEE, the more effective your equipment is.

-OEE combines performance, quality, and availability, but includes scheduled time only.
+OEE is a KPI for manufacturing performance, quality, and availability but includes scheduled time only.
 If the machine is not scheduled or maintenance is performed, the OEE doesn’t factor in this time.

 OEE = Performance x Quality x Availability (actual production time / scheduled time)